CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Types/Item/IMutableItemStack.md

 Parameters:

-- int amound → The amount of Damage points to give the item
+- int amount → The amount of Damage points to give the item
 - [ICTPlayer](/Mods/ContentTweaker/Vanilla/Types/Player/ICTPlayer) player → the player/Entity damaging the item